mmckechney/SqlBuildManager/docs/Concurrency_Options.md

 ### Scenario 2

-You are concerned with over tasking your servers with too much load and only want to run 1 task per server at a time.
+You are concerned with over tasking your SQL Servers with too much load and only want to run 1 task per SQL Server at a time.
 For this you would run

 ``` bash
 sbm batch run --concurrencytype Server ...